 Ensuring a Just Transition to net zero

 Change of the scale and nature needed to achieve net zero brings social consequences, impacting people – employees, consumers, communities, suppliers, and wider society – in many different ways.
 SSE has a responsibility to influence those impacts as it transitions out of high-carbon activities at the same time as seizing the opportunities to increase value and share economic prosperity from the transition into a net zero world.
 We have an ambitious £12.5bn capital investment plan to accelerate progress towards net zero over the next five years up to 2026, the majority of which will go to low-carbon infrastructure.
 A Just Transition to net zero will mean that the actions and investments required to decarbonise energy systems attract long-term public support and legitimacy.

 In November 2020, we became the first company to publish a Just Transition Strategy.
 A framework of 20 principles will guide us on how we can influence greater fairness for those impacted by the decline of high carbon economic activity and through greater access to the opportunities of climate action.
-For more detail read our Just Transition Strategy.
+For more detail read our first Just Transition Strategy.

 A primary social impact of any company is made through the people it employs.
 SSE has a long-standing commitment to fair and decent work for the people that work for our company, whether that’s directly or on our behalf.

 Guaranteeing standards: a real Living Wage and Living Hours

 We have been a Living Wage accredited employer in the UK since 2013 and paid the Living Wage in Ireland since 2016, with “Champion the real Living Wage” as one of our 2030 Goals.
 In late 2021, we gained accreditation as a Living Hours employer too.